Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 ### Milestone 3: Potentially Finish

-The goal of Milestone 3 is to
+The goal of Milestone 3 was to

 - Significantly improve the functionality of the system from Milestone M2.
 - Find at least five UH community members to try out the system and provide feedback.
 - Implement acceptance testing.

-Milestone 3 is being managed using the [rate-my-classes GitHub Project Board M3](https://github.com/Rate-My-Classes-Manoa/rate-my-classes/projects/3):
+Milestone 3 was managed using the [rate-my-classes GitHub Project Board M3](https://github.com/Rate-My-Classes-Manoa/rate-my-classes/projects/3):

 ![the M3 project board](doc/m3.png)